 The healthy and tasty poké bowls have taken New York City by storm and Sons of Thunder is one of the best places to try this delicious Hawaiian specialty.
 Haven’t heard about poke bowls before?
 There are many different kinds, but usually it’s raw fish on top of rice, garnished with vegetables and a soy-based marinade.

 At Sons of Thunder, you can choose between brown rice and white rice and add extras, such as avocado, edamame and tofu.

-The poké bowls start at $7.50 for the vegetarian version with tofu or golden beets, but if you like raw fish, then you should go for the Half + Half ($10.75 with your choice of two poké) with ahi tuna and raw salmon.
+The poké bowls start at $9 for the vegetarian versions with tofu or golden beets, but if you like raw fish, then you should go for the Half + Half ($13 with ahi tuna and raw salmon).

 Sons of Thunder also serves hotdogs, fries and shakes.